 Though this is probably due to the translation having a Completely Different Title, since the original French title was Asterix et les Indiens (Asterix and the Indians)

-The Princess and the Frog: Considering the movie takes place in America, the eponymous "Princess" isn't an actual princess, she's just mistaken for one, but becomes one at the end of the movie, considering the "Frog" is of royal descent.
+The Princess and the Frog: Considering the movie takes place in America, the eponymous "Princess" isn't actually a princess, she's just a waitress who gets mistaken for one.
+The "Frog" is the one who's of royal descent, and the protagonist becomes a princess after marrying him at the end.

 The two-parter Family Guy "Stewie Kills Lois/Lois Kills Stewie"; neither title is accurate.
 In part 1, Stewie appears to kill Lois, but she turns out to be Not Quite Dead.
 In part 2, Stewie does get killed, but it's Peter who kills him.
 And to top it all off, both episodes turn out to be a computer simulation.